Share This Craft

 - Thread: white, green

 - Print the template.
-I printed the pattern from Adobe Reader and selected the following options:
+We printed the pattern from Adobe Reader and selected the following options:

 - File > Print.